easyCZ/memcached-vs-redis/configs/README.md

 ## Redis

+### Disable redis saving
+To bring redis closer to memcached, disable saving of the content

 ### Receive Packet Steering (RPS)
 [tuning](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Performance_Tuning_Guide/network-rps.html)
 RPS should be enabled to allow interrupts to be processed by other processes due to Redis being single threaded.